 Cooling Your Nano: Nano Chillers and Fans for Small Aquariums

 Cooling your tank in the dead of summer can be a challenge no matter what size tank you have.
-Drastic temperature changes can be detrimental to corals, fish, and other aquatics animals and when your aquarium is small in size, these temperature changes can happen fast.
+Drastic temperature changes are detrimental to corals, fish, and other aquatics animals and when your aquarium is small in size, these temperature changes can happen fast.

-When keeping a nano tank, temperature fluctuations are even more problematic due to the small volumes of water.
-Changes happens much quicker when compared to larger aquariums.
-This is similar to boiling water, it takes much longer to boil a couple gallons of water compared to a quart of water.
+When keeping a nano tank, temperature fluctuations are more problematic due to the small volume of water.
+Changes just happen much quicker when compared to larger water volumes.
+This is similar to boiling water, it takes much longer to boil a gallon of water compared to 3 gallons of water.

-Personally, I have used fans on numerous tanks both large and small without a hitches.
-The downside is that you experience a much higher rate of evaporation so you will need to top-off your tank more frequently to keep salinity levels stable.
+When using a fan, you will experience a much higher rate of evaporation so you will need to top-off your tank with fresh water more frequently to keep salinity levels stable.
 Using an ATO system is highly recommended for assuring that the water level and salinity are always stable no matter how much water you evaporate.

 A chiller is the most effective way to chill an aquarium but comes at a cost.
 While they are very powerful in terms of their ability to drop the water temperatures quickly, they can be expensive to install and operate (electricity) and require some additional plumbing.

 For nano tanks specifically, you have a couple of options.
 The JBJ Arctica Mini is a small version of a classic aquarium chiller and works the same exact way.
 It will require a separate feed pump and dedicated water lines to effectively cool the aquarium water.
 Water is pumped out of your tank, through the chiller where it is cooled down, and then returns back into your tank.